 Remove and store collar stays to put back in after pressing.

-Turn the shirt inside out, and place in a Mesh Washing Bag to protect the fabric and buttons.
+Turn the pressed shirt inside out, and place in a Mesh Washing Bag to protect the fabric and buttons.

 Select an appropriate detergent, such as Signature Detergent.
 For cotton and linen fabrics, use the normal cycle and hot water.
 For delicate fabrics, use the delicate cycle and cold water.